back arrow

 Represented by:

 Meghan Gilliss is a former bookseller and graduate of the Bennington Writing Seminars as well as the University of Missouri’s School of Journalism.
 Her work has been published in Salamander, The Rattling Wall, Nat.
 Brut, and fields magazine, among others.
-Her first novel ISLANDERS is forthcoming from Catapult in 2022.
+Her first novel LUNGFISH published by Catapult in 2022.

 expand arrow